 It is a federal offense for a student or an employer to falsify any information on a student’s payroll time sheet and may result in termination.

 Students are required to complete a Student Payroll Authorization Agreement indicating how they would like to receive their paycheck:

 The Federal Work-Study Program provides for payment of hourly wages for hours worked.
 Students are paid only for the hours they work.
 Fringe benefits such as paid sick leave, vacation pay, and holiday pay are not permissible under the program.
 All wages earned are subject to federal income tax.

 Loyola University requires all Federal Work-Study students to work the award hours on a regular basis.
 The program does not permit sporadic attendance.
 Students are responsible for keeping track of the hours worked during the semester.
 To ensure that Federal Work-Study contracts are fulfilled, work progress will be monitored throughout the year.
-The supervisor will receive a remaining hours report following the second pay period and will discuss the remaining hours with the student.
-If the student feels that he/she cannot work the number of hours assigned, the student can reduce the award by completing the Cancellation/Reduction Form signed by the supervisor and forwarded to Human Resources.
+The supervisor will receive a remaining hours report following each pay period and will discuss the remaining hours with the student.

 Student employees are expected to perform their duties in accordance with standards established by the department for which they work.
-A Performance Evaluation will be completed by the supervisor at the end of the fall and spring semesters for new students and at the end of the spring semester for returning students.
+A Performance Evaluation will be completed by the supervisor at the end of the spring semester.
 Students who fail to comply satisfactorily with these standards may be referred to the Coordinator for possible disciplinary action or dismissal from the work program.